Biblical complementarity isn't really biblical.

 because it certainly isn’t in the Bible.”

 Many non-gay Christians interpret Genesis 2 as God’s prescription for heterosexuality and God’s proscription of homosexuality, even though the Bible never presents it that way, never says that, never implies that.
-Their false assumptions are culturally based, reflecting their personal opinion instead of God's holy will.
+Their false assumptions are culturally based, reflecting their culture war marching orders and their personal opinion instead of God's holy will.

-Dr. Robert Gagnon, a leading anti-gay evangelical author, advocates biblical complementarity.
+Dr. Robert Gagnon, leading anti-gay evangelical author, advocates biblical complementarity.

 Gagnon asserts that the Genesis account of creation leaves no room for legitimizing same-sex unions.
 That is the classic statement of the odd hermeneutic Complementarians use to buttress their position.
 Gagnon even insists that homosexual unions can never be legitimately described as loving.
 His remarks can be found on pages 194, 291, 297, 327, 339 of his book, The Bible and Homosexual Practice.